The Everyday Adventurer: 5 Ways to Spend More Time Outdoors

 As you scroll through your instagram feed these days, it seems like everyone but you is climbing mountains, surfing empty waves, and adventuring around the globe.
 The reality though, is that THAT isn’t reality.
 Or let’s say it’s definitely not your reality.

-But the truth is, you don’t have to be summiting new peaks or camping in the remote wilderness to reap the benefits of the outdoors.
+But the truth is, you don’t have to be summiting new peaks or camping in the remote wilderness to reap the health benefits of the outdoors.
 The people that truly understand the value of time spent outdoors make breathing fresh air everyday a habit because they know it’s important to their health and happiness.

 If you Google, “benefits of time spent outdoors”, you’ll get endless articles speaking to many science-backed benefits such as decreased stress, increased creativity, improved concentration, and better overall health.